2022–23 East of Scotland Football League

-The 2022–23 East of Scotland Football League (known as the Central Taxis East of Scotland League for sponsorship reasons) is the 94th season of the East of Scotland Football League, and the 9th season with its top division as part of the sixth tier of the Scottish football pyramid system.
-The season began on 30 July 2022.
-Tranent Juniors are the reigning champions but are unable to defend their title after gaining promotion to the Lowland Football League.
+The 2022–23 East of Scotland Football League (known as the Central Taxis East of Scotland League for sponsorship reasons) was the 94th season of the East of Scotland Football League, and the 9th season with its top division as part of the sixth tier of the Scottish football pyramid system.
+The season began on 30 July 2022 and ended on 27 May 2023.
+Tranent Juniors were the reigning champions but were unable to defend their title after gaining promotion to the Lowland Football League.

+After running with multiple conferences as part of its structure for the past four seasons, the league moved to four linear divisions to accommodate the 60 clubs taking part.
+Linlithgow Rose won the Premier Division and became the fifth East of Scotland League and former SJFA East Region club to gain promotion to the Lowland League.

 Teams

 The following teams changed division after the 2021–22 season.